 Jeff Packman is an Associate Professor of Ethnomusicology, and Associate Dean of Graduate Education.
 He developed his interest in Brazilian music while a free-lance drummer in Los Angeles performing and recording with various rock, jazz, blues, and “Latin” fusion artists.
 It was also during this period that he first heard the term “ethnomusicology” — a discovery that inspired him to pursue his MA (2001) with Deborah Wong and René Lysloff at the University of California, Riverside, and the PhD (2007) at the University of California, Berkeley, where he studied with Bonnie Wade, Ben Brinner, and Jocelyne Guilbault.
-His research on professional musicians and cultural politics in Salvador da Bahia, Brazil, has appeared in several journals including Black Music Research Journal, Ethnomusicology, and Latin American Music Review.
-He is currently completing a monograph on the topic that will be published by Wesleyan University Press.
-He has also published several articles and book chapters on different manifestations of samba de roda, an Afro-diasporic music and dance complex from Bahia, Brazil.
+His book, Living from Music in Salvador: Professional Musicians and the Capital of Afro-Brazil (Wesleyan University Press 2021) is an ethnographic study of music as labour and musicians as labourers in a city that is profoundly informed by legacies of colonization, the African slave trade, and the plantation system and reliant on the commodification of Afro-diasporic expressive culture.
+Jeff has published articles on various aspects of music and dance in Bahia, Brazil in journals including Black Music Research Journal, Ethnomusicology, and Latin American Music Review as well as various edited collections.
+Several of these publications explore different manifestations of samba de roda, an Afro-diasporic music and dance complex from Bahia.
 The fieldwork for the samba de roda project, which was supported by a multi-year grant from SSHRC, was done in collaboration with two dance researchers and a Brazilian ethnomusicologist.
-SSHRC is also supporting his most recent project in Bahia, a historical and ethnographic mapping of a month-long series of celebrations known as the festas juninas.
+Closer to home, Jeff contributed a chapter to the Cambridge Guide to Percussionon the relationship between drum set performance and changing technologies.
+Most recently, he has begun another SSHRC supported project in Bahia that pursues a historical and ethnographic mapping of a month-long series of celebrations known as thefestas juninas.

 James Kippen is Professor Emeritus of Ethnomusicology.
 He taught ethnomusicology at the University of Toronto from 1990 to 2019, and was largely responsible for the growth of the discipline at the University of Toronto’s Faculty of Music.
 Born and raised in London, England, he studied under the pianist and conductor David Parry.
 He developed an interest in Hindustani music and Javanese gamelan at the University of York (UK) under Neil Sorrell, and pursued a doctorate in social anthropology and ethnomusicology at the Queen’s University of Belfast under John Baily and John Blacking.
 He is the author of The Tabla of Lucknow (CUP 1988).
 He held three major SSHRC research grants to explore issues related to rhythm and metre in Hindustani music: he has translated and analysed several indigenous works from the 18th to early 20th centuries, projects that led to several articles as well as the book Gurudev’s Drumming Legacy: Music, Theory and Nationalism in the Mrdang aur Tabla Vadanpaddhati of Gurudev Patwardhan (Ashgate 2006).
 He has contributed key articles to the Garland Encyclopedia of World Music as well as a chapter in the popular textbook on ethnographic method,Shadows in the Field (OUP 2008).
 He is the co-editor of Music, Dance and the Art of Seduction (Eburon 2013).
 He continues to play both tabla and pakhavaj drums, and is an enthusiastic Balinese gendèr player with the ensemble Seka Rat Nadi.